Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Richmond has 49 active public transport stops, offering a mix of train and bus services.
-These stops are served by 56 different routes, facilitating 3,521 weekly passenger trips in total.
-The city's transport accessibility is rated as good, with residents located an average of 210 meters from the nearest stop.
+Richmond has 49 active public transport stops offering a mix of train and bus services.
+These stops are served by 56 routes, providing a total of 3,521 weekly passenger trips.
+Transport accessibility is rated good, with residents typically located 210 meters from the nearest stop.
+Most residents commute outward daily.
+Car remains the dominant mode at 80%, while walking and train usage stand at 8% and 7% respectively.
+Vehicle ownership averages 1.0 per dwelling, below the regional average.

 Frequently Asked Questions - Transport